julia-vscode/julia-vscode/README.md

 This [VS Code](https://code.visualstudio.com) extension provides support for the [julia programming language](http://julialang.org/).

+**Note:** Currently, some features of this extension will *not* work with julia 1.1 or later.
+We are [working on a fix](https://github.com/JuliaEditorSupport/julia-vscode/issues/647)!

 ## Getting started

 Getting the julia extension for VS Code to work involves two steps: 1.